 He mostly tweets and retweets football highlights, belonging both to him and his fellow football players, but he does give us a look into who he is as a person.
 Even as a famous star, Brown has questions and problems just like the rest of us.
 Some days, he appears to be a normal, down-to-earth man with a talent and passion for football.

 A Force For Good and Evil

-As with anything, using social media too much can hurt the career of some players.
-Johnny Manziel (@JManziel2), for instance, had all the promise in the world of going down in history as an excellent quarterback.
-He even had the honor of taking on the nickname “Johnny Football.”
+Although there is no such thing as bad publicity, Johnny Manziel (@JManziel2), also realized that all attention isn’t good for your career.
+He had all the promise in the world of going down in history as an excellent quarterback.
+Manziel even had the honor of taking on the nickname “Johnny Football.”
 Partly in thanks to his overuse of social media, he showed off his love for partying in Instagram videos, Snapchat stories, and viral tweets.
 This caused the Cleveland Browns to release him after only two seasons, and he remains a free agent at this time.

 Social media is powerful, and when abused, it can come back to bite you.
 If you treat it with respect and as though everyone in the world is watching you, you’ll have a much easier time with it, as most of the players in the league do.